US Intelligence Community Has Lost Credibility Due To Leaks

 The whole "red in tooth and claw" crowd never really understood that Spencer himself to some extent misunderstood how nature works.
 Nature certainly has its share of violence and bloodshed, but it also has a considerable amount of cooperation.
 Canids, like Hominoids, are social creatures where competition is balanced by an extraordinary amount of cooperation and coordination.

+Yes there is a hierarchy, and it's a bit stricter among canids, or at lest wolves, where you have a breeding pair and everyone else is subordinate.
+But the same applies to most Hominoids (orangutans are a bit different as they are a more solitary member of the family), where you do have a hierarchy, but it's not as if every moment of every day for a chimpanzee or a gorilla is taking up with trying to beat the shit out of each other for dominance.
+The Spencerian notion of nature, which is so often adopted by

-Attention of the Public Being Misdirected (Score:2)
+Attention of the Public Being Misdirected (Score:5, Insightful)

 U.S. citizens should be far more concerned about what was leaked than the fact that there were leaks.
 The leaks clearly show our government is out of control, spying on us citizens without cause.